nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

+NxtStateMachine is a simple state machine library that ships  with an easy to use integration for ActiveRecord.
+It should be easy to implement other integrations.
+It also comes with in memory adapters for Hash and attr_accessors.

 ## TODO
 - Test :around_transition callback chain for all integrations
 - What about inheritance? => What would be the expected behaviour? (dup vs. no dup)